bpaquet/node-logstash/docs/inputs/amqp.md

 AMQP input plugin
 ---

-Status : core plugin, fully tested.
+Status : core plugin, unit tested and maintained.

 This plugin is used to get logs from an [AMQP exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html), like a [RabbitMQ](http://www.rabbitmq.com/) exchange.
 This plugin is compatible with the original AMQP logstash plugin.